 Dealing with the Threat Shown in the Black Mirror Webcam Hack Episode

 So, how can you protect your devices from these hackers who are looking to take control of your webcam?
 There are two ways to go about tackling this problem.

 In the show, you noticed that the hacker gained access when Kenny downloaded a freeware what was supposed to remove malware.
 Though it appeared to work, its main job was actually to create a back door for the hacker to gain access into his laptop.

-The above reminds one of the statement “there’s no free stuff”.
-You need to be careful of what you download.
-Use only antivirus and anti-malware from trusted names.
+The above reminds one of the statements “there’s no free stuff”.
+You need to be careful about what you download.
+Use only reputable antivirus and anti-malware from trusted names.
 This will at least make it more difficult for you to download infected programs.